 The providers at Barrington Orthopedic Specialists understand how important it is to keep feet healthy in order to prevent recurring running injuries.
 We have an elite team of foot and ankle specialists which includes Dr. Lynette Mahoney, Dr. Raymond O’Hara, and Dr. Narendra Patel, our Podiatrist & Foot and Ankle Surgeons.
 Dr. Gina Cahill, orthopedic foot and ankle surgeon, will be joining the group in September 2019.
 These physicians can help you stay on the track, trail, or field and off the bench.

-To learn more about treating and preventing overuse injuries, call our office at 847 285-4200 to schedule an appointment at one of our four convenient locations: Buffalo Grove, Bartlett, Elk Grove Village, and Schaumburg.
+Don't let overuse injuries slow you down.
+Call us at 847 285-4200 to schedule an appointment at one of our four convenient locations: Buffalo Grove, Bartlett, Elk Grove Village, and Schaumburg.
 You can also request an appointment here on our website.
-To schedule a Runners Program Assessment please call 847 885-0078.
-We’re eager to take care of all of your orthopedic needs.